bitnami/charts/bitnami/kafka/README.md

 + metrics.jmx.existingConfigmap
 ```

+Ports names were prefixed with the protocol to comply with Istio (see https://istio.io/docs/ops/deployment/requirements/).

 ### To 8.0.0

 There is not backwards compatibility since the brokerID changes to the POD_NAME.
 For more information see [this PR](https://github.com/bitnami/charts/pull/2028).